what we offer

 Integrated comprehensive treatment services

 ZION Recovery Services offers integrated comprehensive treatment services and levels of participation to meet an individual’s changing needs as they move through treatment and recovery.
 The agency’s delivery system includes clinical services within the Extended Outpatient, Intensive Outpatient, and Continuing Care levels in our eight (8) outpatient sites, and one Adult Inpatient/Halfway Housing Facility.
-Furthermore, staff are trained in delivering problem gambling counseling Dallas County office locations.
+Furthermore, staff are trained in delivering problem gambling counseling and treatment in SUD locations.

 Agency staff regards treatment planning to be individual-centered and developed in conjunction with the individual and counselor to identify and mutually agreed upon the priority of needs, concerns, and goals the individual aspires to work on.